 You should not use opioid medications while you are taking ReVia.
 If you drink alcohol while you are taking ReVia, you may find you do not want to drink as much alcohol as you normally would.

 (June 2015).
 The efficacy of acamprosate and naltrexone in the treatment of alcohol dependence, Europe versus the rest of the world: a meta-analysis.
-Addiction.
-Retrieved April 2019 from https://www.ncbi.nlm.nih.gov/pubmed/25664494
+Addiction. from https://www.ncbi.nlm.nih.gov/pubmed/25664494

 (June 2007).
 Naltrexone long-acting formulation in the treatment of alcohol dependence.
-Therapeutics and Clinical Risk Management.
-Retrieved April 2019 from from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2376083/
+Therapeutics and Clinical Risk Management. from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2376083/

 (April 2019).
 Naltrexone.
-Substance Abuse and Mental Health Services Administration.
-Retrieved April 2019 from from https://www.samhsa.gov/medication-assisted-treatment/treatment/naltrexone
+Substance Abuse and Mental Health Services Administration. from https://www.samhsa.gov/medication-assisted-treatment/treatment/naltrexone

 (October 2008).
 Helping Patients Who Drink Too Much: A Clinician’s Guide.
-The National Institute on Alcohol Abuse and Alcoholism.
-Retrieved April 2019 from from https://pubs.niaaa.nih.gov/publications/Practitioner/CliniciansGuide2005/PrescribingMeds.pdf
+The National Institute on Alcohol Abuse and Alcoholism. from https://pubs.niaaa.nih.gov/publications/Practitioner/CliniciansGuide2005/PrescribingMeds.pdf